 Email sequence examples and types

-Email marketing experts won’t stop telling you about the following types of email marketing sequences:
+Email marketing specialists distinguish the following types of email marketing sequences:

-As these types of email sequences in many aspects coincide with the respective email drip campaign types, which I’ve already talked about in one of my previous articles, I won’t stop at them here.
-Find their description with step-by-step instructions and email templates in my post.
+In many ways, these email sequences coincide with the respective email drip campaign types, which I’ve already discussed in one of my previous articles.

 In this article, I’ll cover those types which have not been previously mentioned but which are very common: